HyperGAN/HyperGAN/README.md

 * -s, --size, optional(default 64x64x3), the size of your data in the form 'width'x'height'x'channels'
 * -f, --format, optional(default png), file format of the images.
 Only supports jpg and png for now.

-## Architecture

-Generative Adversarial Networks(2) consist of (at least) two neural networks that learn together over many epochs.
-The discriminator learns the difference between real and fake data.
-The generator learns to create fake data.

-For a more depth introduction, see here [http://blog.aylien.com/introduction-generative-adversarial-networks-code-tensorflow/](http://blog.aylien.com/introduction-generative-adversarial-networks-code-tensorflow/)

-Building a GAN involves making a lot of choices with largely unexplored consequences.

-Some common questions:

-* Should I use variational inference?
-* Should I add adversarial encoding?
-* What should the size of my z dimensions be?
-* Do I add categorical loss to model discrete values?
-* Which loss functions are important?

-Some of these choices may vary by dataset.

-hypergan is a flexible GAN framework that lets us easy explore complex GANs by just making declarative choices.

-hypergan aims to make things easy.
-You can easily test out combinations of:

-* learning rates & training technique
-* Use many different loss functions
-* change z size and type
-* and so much more.

 ## Discriminators